mjsamadi/CaseStudy-FinTech/README.md

 ---
 ## **3. Landscape:**
-According to PWC Canada FinTech landscape[9], Trulioo identifed as RegTech company.
+According to PWC Canada FinTech landscape[9], Trulioo identified as RegTech company.

 ![TOP Canadian Companies in FINTEC](https://www.pwc.com/ca/en/technology/assets/p917775-tmt-cm-fintech-market-map-en.svg)

 Regulatory technology.
 This term describes the field of companies that help financial firms deal with the burden of regulations.
 According to Deloitte, “RegTech helps firms to automate the more mundane compliance tasks and reduce operational risks associated with meeting compliance and reporting obligations.
 In the long term, RegTech will empower compliance functions to make informed risk choices based on data provided insight about the compliance risks it faces and how it mitigates and manages those risks.”

 Stringent regulations are required as compliance reduces the chances of criminal conspiracy, which results in reduced risk of money-related crimes such as terrorism financing, corruption, and money laundering.
-In addition, increasing number of financial frauds have resulted in adoption of regulations from different regulators, which include The Financial Industry Regulatory Authority (FINRA), China's Banking and Insurance Regulatory Commission (CBIRC), and Australian Transaction Reports and Analysis Centre (AUSTRAC).
+In addition, an increasing number of financial frauds have resulted in the adoption of regulations from different regulators, which include The Financial Industry Regulatory Authority (FINRA), China's Banking and Insurance Regulatory Commission (CBIRC), and the Australian Transaction Reports and Analysis Centre (AUSTRAC).

-However, non-compliance to regulations lead to heavy fines on the non-compliant parties.
+However, non-compliance to regulations leads to heavy fines on the non-compliant parties.
 Increasingly stringent government compliances and regulations and instructions to financial institutions to adopt AML solutions such as Know Your Customer/ Customer Due Diligence (KYC/CDD) to ensure that customers are not involved in money-related crimes are expected to drive market revenue growth during the forecast period.

 ---
 ### 3.1.
 Trends and Innovation
-Innovation in identity verfication solutions goes beyond just controlling costs and acuracy.
-With the help of technologies such as AI, blockchain and API. we look at main ways that compliance teams can secure competitive advantage.
+Innovation in identity verification solutions goes beyond just controlling costs and accuracy.
+With the help of technologies such as AI, blockchain, and API. we look at the main ways that compliance teams can secure a competitive advantage.

 **A. Biometric Security**
 Biometric Security
 Financial services have seen a surge in demand over the past few years.
-This calls for digital advances that empower KYC to better assess customers and take down identity fraud.
+This calls for digital advances that empower KYC to better assess customers and takedown identity fraud.
 In 2021, fintech firms are adopting biometric authentication technology like facial and fingerprint recognition as a more accurate and reliable means of meeting KYC standards.
 [10]

 **B. Artificial Intelligence(AI) and Machine Learning (ML)** Banks and fintech businesses are moving towards AI-powered solutions to speed up their customer onboarding procedures.
 In this COVID-struck time, financial firms are banking on new and improved technology to maximize their sales.
 With the power of machine learning and AI, fintechs can monitor suspicious transactions, and effortlessly engage with new prospects at the same time through digital KYC.
 [10]
 When assessing vast international third-party networks, it is necessary to connect all relevant data and build a comprehensive, 360-degree view of risk.
 Ways that machine learning and/or AI can be applied in this space include:

-* Intelligent tagging of people, places, facts and events across millions of documents at speed to create enriched content that can be searched with ease and precision.
+* Intelligent tagging of people, places, facts, and events across millions of documents at speed to create enriched content that can be searched with ease and precision.
 * Information deduplication to identify and cluster duplicate or similar content.
 * Identification of entity to risk relationship mapping — creating a link between a specified entity and any potential risk.
-* Event based deduplication to separate content into event clusters, allowing users to focus only on the combination of the entity and event they are interested in.
+* Event-based deduplication to separate content into event clusters, allowing users to focus only on the combination of the entity and event they are interested in.

 **C. Cloud-based API technology**
-This technology has the power to deliver industry leading data and intelligence directly to in-house compliance workflow systems to help compliance professionals make informed decisions about risk.
+This technology has the power to deliver industry-leading data and intelligence directly to in-house compliance workflow systems to help compliance professionals make informed decisions about risk.
 [11]

- Together with the digitalization, two of the important features expected from a financial service are pace and safety.
+ Together with digitalization, two of the important features expected from a financial service are pace and safety.
 To fortify their AML procedures, it is crucial for financial institutions to incorporate faster methods to detect suspicious activities in their monitoring systems.
-The FIs can manage the risks by embracing technology-driven tools which will assist in reducing false positives, monitoring suspicious activities and preventing or eliminating them.
+The FIs can manage the risks by embracing technology-driven tools which will assist in reducing false positives, monitoring suspicious activities, and preventing or eliminating them.
 The increase in cross-border payments is another driver of using API technology in transaction monitoring services.
-With the support of an API-powered solutions, institutions will possible to detect money laundering crimes in advance, as in the client screening process against global databases, PEP lists and watchlists.
+With the support of API-powered solutions, institutions will possible detect money laundering crimes in advance, as in the client screening process against global databases, PEP lists, and watchlists.

 **D. Blockchain**
 Blockchain has several inherent characteristics that make it a theoretically advantageous technology to leverage in the KYC space.
-These include the immutability of records, enhanced privacy, a shared ledger (which improves access to accurate information across the industry) and greater transparency.
+These include the immutability of records, enhanced privacy, a shared ledger (which improves access to accurate information across the industry), and greater transparency.

-Conceptually, blockchain provides the perfect platform to deliver an automated, secure, trustworthy KYC solution that improves the client experience, streamlines operational processes and enhances regulatory compliance.
+Conceptually, blockchain provides the perfect platform to deliver an automated, secure, trustworthy KYC solution that improves the client experience, streamlines operational processes, and enhances regulatory compliance.
 [11]

 ---
 ### 3.2.
-Trulioo compatitues
+Trulioo competitors

 <div align="center">